 - Level P/III: for students with experience as graduate assistants who have at least the master's degree or its equivalent and who have passed the doctoral general examination.

 All international students who will be employed as Teaching Assistants must provide certification of English proficiency, even if the requirement to provide English-language proficiency was waived as an admissions requirement.
 The student is responsible for obtaining certification in a timely fashion.
 The hiring department is responsible for reviewing the certification in Student Admin before employing the student in an instructional role.
 More information on UConn’s English Proficiency Policy for TAs and Testing Procedures can be found here.
 If the student will be providing teaching support (e.g., grading) but will not have direct instructional contact with students, the hiring department can request an override for the payroll transaction from The Graduate School.
+Detailed instructions on this process can be found in our International Graduate Student Admissions and International TA Hiring Guide resource.

 Supplemental Employment is used to describe when a Graduate Assistantship has additional employment.
 The online form can be found here, and directions for completing it can be found here.
 This form ensures the advisor is aware of the additional employment commitment their advisee is taking on.